-If you like my code and it soothes an otherwise unscratchable itch, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot by following the Donate button below to PayPal.
+If you like my code and it makes your site better, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot, either via paypal.me/stefdawson or by following the Donate button below to PayPal.
 Thanks!

-- Assign any number of thumbnails to Txp’s images
+- Assign any number of thumbnails to Textpattern’s images.

-- Keep thumbs in sync with Txp’s thumbs if you wish
+- Keep thumbs in sync with Textpattern’s thumbs if you wish.

-Download the plugin from either textpattern.org, or the software page, paste the code into the Txp Admin -> Plugins pane, install and enable the plugin.
+Download the plugin from either GitHub, or the software page, paste the code into the Plugins administration panel, install and enable the plugin.
 Visit the forum thread for more info or to report on the success or otherwise of the plugin.

-Visit the Content->Images tab.
-Above the list of images is an area labelled Thumbnail Profiles.
+Visit the Images panel.
+Above the list of images is an area labelled Thumbnail profiles.
 Click it to reveal the control panel.
-You can toggle this panel on and off by clicking the heading.
+You can toggle this panel open and closed by clicking the heading.

 You must define at least one profile to begin with, so click the New profile button.
 This will reveal edit boxes where you can enter:

 - Name: some descriptive name for this thumbnail profile.
 You are limited to usual non-weird characters in the name.